 It comes as a surprise to many people to discover that there is horse racing in Thailand.
 A day at the races in Bangkok may lack the the glamour of the Melbourne Cup, the prestige of the Epsom Derby or the money of the Dubai World Cup, but it does provide an afternoon of Thai-style sanuk.

 Like many of the best days out, my recent foray into the world of Thai horse racing wasn’t planned.
 I’d been visiting the Dusit area of Bangkok to take photos and write updates for this website when I walked past the Royal Turf Club.
-I knew there was sometimes racing here on a Sunday but didn’t realize it was going on this particular day until I saw the activity near the stadium.
+I knew there was sometimes racing here on a Sunday but didn’t realise it was going on this particular day until I saw the activity near the stadium.
 Well, you can’t look a Thai gift-horse in the mouth and with my camera and notebook in hand I was ready for my first introduction into the intricacies of Thai horse racing.
 Although horse racing isn’t high up on my list of favourite sports, I’ve been a couple of times in the UK and enjoy the live spectacle and buzz.
 Inside the stadium I saw a few families enjoying the day out, but the stands were mainly filled with middle-aged and older Thai men.
 I was just one of the few token foreigners in my part of the stands, but most of the punters near me were studying their programmes and form guides so intently I’m not even sure they noticed.

 History of racing in Bangkok